nafizjiwa/REDUX-CORE-API/README.md

 ### 5. RESPOND TO STATE CHANGES
 - Applications with user interaction triggering DOM events as a 'click' are listened to by event listeners.
-- In REDUX a dispatched action of a store are listened to using this method:
+- In REDUX a dispatched action of a store is listened to using this method:

     `store.subscribe(accepts_a_listener_argument)`
 - When an action is dispatched to the `store` a change in state occurs and the listener is executed

       store.subscribe(stateChangeListenerFunction)
-- This connection allows the listener to automatically fire everytime state changees
+- The LISTENER is firee everytime state changes

-- Then when Action creator is passed directly to the store.dispatch() the creator executes
+- To execute an Action creator pass it to the store.dispatch():

           store.dispatch(actionCreator());